DE/ITA English - Effective Communication for International Teaching Assistants

 WHO SHOULD TAKE THIS COURSE?

 Any international student who wants to improve his/her oral presentation skills may take this course.
-However, the course was designed primarily for international graduate teaching assistants who must improve their speaking and presentation skills to meet the communication requirements of their assistantship.
+However, the course is designed primarily for international graduate teaching assistants who must improve their speaking and presentation skills to meet the communication requirements of their assistantship.
 Most graduate departments accept a passing score in this course from students who have not passed the iBT TOEFL speaking section or IELTS.
 Students should take the iBT TOEFL speaking section or IELTS before registering for this course.

 WHAT IS COVERED IN THIS COURSE?